MichaelCurrin/mkdocs-quickstart/README.md

 - A markdown-based docs site which is easy to edit - see the content [docs](/docs/) directory.
 - Easy to configure - see the short [mkdocs.yml](/mkdocs.yml) file.
-- Use the configured theme or switch to another - no need to write HTML and CSS.
+- Use the configured theme or switch to another - no need to write HTML and CSS yourself.
+- Each theme comes with a navbar and you write YAML - Jekyll themes on GH Pages need you to write your own HTML often and each theme handles navbar its own way (sometimes not at all).
 - Uses a deploy pipeline on GH Actions to deploy a GH Pages site.
+- The static site output is SEO-friendly.
+- Built on Python but you don't need to write any Python code.

 ### View live demo site